getsocial-im/getsocial-android-sdk/README.md

 To manage the integration of the GetSocial SDK, login to the [GetSocial Developer Portal](https://developers.getsocial.im).

 ## License

-Example project is published under the [MIT License](https://github.com/getsocial-im/getsocial-android-sdk/blob/master/LICENSE.txt)
+Example project is published under the [Apache 2.0](https://github.com/getsocial-im/getsocial-android-sdk/blob/master/LICENSE)